BackReturn Home

 General Background Information

 An "Operating System" (or "OS" for short) is the main piece of software on a computer.
 It gets all of the other software to work with the hardware of the computer.
 The core part of the Operating System is the "Kernel".
-The Kernel always stays in memory.
+The Kernel is a program that always stays in Memory.
 Two popular Operating Systems are Microsoft Windows and macOS.

 The GNU Operating System + The Linux Kernel = GNU+Linux [This is what most people are referring to when they just say the word "Linux".]